Ecohen4/Energy/README.md

 # Spatio-Temporal Downscaling of Energy Demand Forecasts

-	Any use of data from this repository must be cited as:
+	Use of data from this repository must be cited as:

 	Cohen, Elliot, Vijay Modi, Henri Torbey, Michael Piccirelli and Yu-Tian (2015).
 	Global Trends in Urban Energy Use.
 Working Paper of the Sustainable Engineering Lab,